coding-panda/panda-pods-repeater-field/README.txt

 * add: use the cache of simpods_tables if available, to avoid the duplications of the query
 * add: use WordPress cache for checking if it is a panda pods repeater field
 * add: When a new entry is added, it will use the admin columns if required.

+= 1.5.1 =
+* fix: Fixed the sorting problem because of WordPress 5.9.

+= 1.5.2 =
+* fix: Fixed the sorting problem in settings because of WordPress 5.9.
+* fix: Fixed the problem that pandarf_insert couldn't insert files.
+* fix: Fixed the integration problem after Pods 2.8
+* fix: Fixed the problem that the add parent item first message stopped appear.
+* fix: Fixed the problem that a newly added item couldn't display admin columns